deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-15/source/bb-introducing-url-patterns.md

 P2====================
 * I do not need to manually type out all of the individual URLs I am willing to support in my applications.
-* Instead, each route contais a URL pattern, which is compared to incoming Urls.
+* Instead, each route contains a URL pattern, which is compared to incoming Urls.
 * if a URL matches the pattern, then it is used by the routing system to process that URL, Let's start with a URL for the example application:

 http://mysite.com/Admin/Index